Abjad/abjad/trunk/abjad/docs/source/reference_manual/voices/index.rst

 top-level components the voice contains).

-Curly braces ``{`` and ``}`` tell you that the music inside the voice is interpreted sequentially rather than in parallel.
+Curly braces ``{`` and ``}`` tell you that the music inside the voice is interpreted sequentially rather than simultaneously.

 Inspecting the LilyPond format of a voice
 -----------------------------------------